momentohq/public-dev-docs/docs/leaderboard/develop/api-reference/index.md

 ### Upsert elements

 Inserts elements if they do not already exist in the leaderboard.
 Updates elements if they do already exist in the leaderboard.
+There are no partial failures; an upsert call will either succeed or fail.

+The ID can be a player identifier, session identifier, browser identifier or any other kind of identifier you want to use for this scoreboard.
+The full unsigned 64 bit range is allowed here, between 0 and 2^63-1 inclusive.
+An id can only appear in a leaderboard one time, meaning you can't have two scores for one player unless that player has two ids!

 | Name         | Type                | Description                                                    |
 |--------------|---------------------|----------------------------------------------------------------|